boonebgorges/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==
 = 2.8.5 =
+addeded better brazilian portugues translation, improved error checking to see if user has email before emailing them

+= 2.8.5 =
 fixed bug introduced in latest BP version where when an group admin manually removes a group member in Group Admin -> Manage Members -> Remove from group, the user kept getting emails,